HAS-Tools-2023/Course-Materials23/Assignments/Week5_Section1.3_NumpyPart2.md

    - **HINT**: To fill in the year and month columns I recommend you use the functions `np.arange`, `np.tile` and `np.repeat`.
    -

-5. Don't forget to provide a reflection in your markdown file for the week on what was hard and what was easy and if htere was anythign you couldn't do.
+5. Don't forget to provide a reflection in your markdown file for the week on what was hard and what was easy and if there was anything you couldn't do.